IMD MBA Admissions: Indian cracks top MBA in Switzerland

 Think through various options (if possible, with a consultant or someone else skilled in advising you) before deciding the ones that are appropriate to the questions at hand

-– If you are from a non-business background (academic/professional) then focus on polishing up your skills for interview process, especially for programs such as IMD that have an extensive interview process.
+– If you are from a non-business background (academic/professional) then focus on polishing up your skills for interview process, especially for programs such as IMD Programs that have an extensive interview process.

 Want to check out more on IMD MBA?